GaryMcMurtrieS/VA-OPI/readme.md

 Alright, I have a more complex issue I need help with.

 This script works great as a proof of concept, but I need to expand it substantially.
 In my code, I have several tabs, where each tab has a separate button that runs a script.
 Each script needs to not pull just one PV, but an entire LIST of PVs, and set a bunch of PVs to have those values.
-How can I accomplish this?
+In my code, I either need to dynamically create a unique script for each tab that has the right PVs, or have some methods of reading in the PV list that that tab needs to use and update.
+How should I go about doing this?